mitre/FMACM/README.md

 Log4Cplus is a logging application used by this code base.
 It needs to be installed prior to building this code.
 You can download it from [their GitHub repo](https://github.com/log4cplus/log4cplus).

 ### Continuous Integration & Testing
-To view a successful build and any public-facing tests, please also refer to the [Travis-CI job](https://travis-ci.org/mitre/FMACM) that is always building this repo's master branch.
+To view a successful build and any public-facing tests, please also refer to the [Travis-CI job](https://travis-ci.org/mitre/FMACM) that is always building and testing this repo's master branch.

 ### Compile
 No attempt has been made to ensure that this code will compile on all operating systems.
 This code compiles successfully on Linux machines, specifically [CentOs](https://www.centos.org/) 7 using gcc 4.8.5.
 For all other computing environments, YMMV.